-Communications is an incredibly essential part of any business.
+Communication is an incredibly essential part of any business.
 When it comes to managing your residential community, you’ll most likely agree that it is a core part of your operations.
-Whether you are managing a condo, HOA, or multi-family units, you’ll want to integrate a strong communications process in every key aspect of your business so you can continue to create enriched value for your residents, employees, and board members.
+Whether you are managing a condo, HOA, or multi-family, you’ll want to integrate a strong communications process in every key aspect of your business so you can continue to create enriched value for your residents, employees, and board members.
 Community managers that we work with find communication very important so that they can instantly connect and exchange information with residents, employees, managers, board members, and vendors.
-Additionally, a good communications plan helps speed the process for managing critical problems.
+Additionally, a good communications plan helps speed up the process of managing critical problems.

 Pull in the expertise of team members and assign roles

 Depending on the size of your company and the objectives planned for, you may choose to pull in the expertise of team members and assign them various roles.
 Utilize the talent around you.

 Jackie realizes that she has a huge task in front of her.
 She decides to assign group members specific roles and also inform the Company Director of the strategy and accomplishments.
 Be sure to document all your processes and ensure that each individual is clear on his or her goals, tasks, and the expected outcome.

 Create recurring tactics that align with your objectives

 Tactics will serve as mini-milestones on your journey to achieving the objectives and SMART goals.
 Tactics are daily or one-time tasks that roll-up to the high-level objective and should be timely and relevant.